Creating and Running a Zend Framework (Laminas) Project in ServBay

 Memcached Integration Example

-Demonstrates how to use Memcached for caching in a Zend Framework controller.
+Shows how to use Memcached for data caching in a Zend Framework controller.

-Use Composer in your project root to install the Laminas Cache Memcached storage adapter:
+In your project root, use Composer to install Laminas Cache's Memcached storage adapter:

 json// composer.json { "require": { "laminas/laminas-skeleton-application": "^1.0", "laminas/laminas-cache-storage-adapter-memcached": "^2.0" // Add this line // ... other dependencies }, // ... other config }